micro-stat/help_frontend/content/changelogs/javascript-sdk.md

 - This article shows the changes that have been made to the open source Javascript integration in each version.
 - The Javascript SDK uses semver for version numbers.

+## 0.9.0
+- Ability to override options when connecting your DSN
+- Ability to turn off automatic web vitals capture when desired

+## 0.8.1
+- Maintenance fix for new regeneratorRuntime issue while running tests locally

 ## 0.8.0
 - Added support for the new "Word Web" metric type